touch4tech/touch4tech/content/2021-10-27-political.md

 ---
 date: 2021-10-27
 title: Technical Innovations will lead to new political systems
-categories: idea
+category: idea
 layout: post
-author: [oberron, rezpe]
+authors: Oberron, Rezpe
 ---

 Improvements of the distribution of information have brought significant improvements in human s life and had had repercussions on political systems.